LLMQuant/.github/profile/README.md

 ## About LLMQuant

 We are LLMQuant, an open-source community focusing on AI, LLM (large language model) and quantitative finance.
-We aim to leverage AI to quantitative research with feasible collection of techniques and solutions.
+We aim to leverage AI to financial investment research with feasible collection of techniques and solutions.

 ## Our Solutions